 If you’ve been tracking your goals as suggested above, then this portion will be quite easy for you.
 Check out your tracker and see how you’ve been doing.
 Some questions to ask yourself:

 - Are you on track to completing your goals?

 - Do you need to make any changes or adjustments?

 - Is this goal still important to me?

 Now you can write down any modifications or changes that need to be made.
-Doing monthly evaluations serves as a bit of a reset.
+Doing weekly evaluations serves as a bit of a reset.
 If you have fallen behind on your goals, this will give you the chance to “get back on the horse” without having lost much time.

 5 Steps to Setting Goals – Review

 Now it’s time to go back and review what we’ve accomplished in this series on setting goals.
-Check out the info graph below of all the steps we have gone though to create our plan for setting our goals.
+Check out the info graph below of all the steps we have gone through to create our plan for setting our goals.